A Full Cycle Design Process Study

 We unintentionally sparked a design probe.

 With time running out, we decided to take on a unconventional approach to solutioning.
-We allowed our desired user interface to guide and inspire the ideation process, ensuring our concept aligned with key metaphors.
+Rather than starting solely from features, we let the desired look and feel of the interface guide and inspire design decisions, ensuring alignment with the core metaphor of a connected digital community.

-After (multiple) more rounds of brainstorming, prototyping, and feedback gathering, the concept of LuminUs arose.
-I worked closely with Chen to design and iterate upon our high-fidelity prototype.
+Through multiple rounds of brainstorming, prototyping, and feedback gathering, the concept of LuminUs emerged.
+I collaborated closely with Chen to design, refine, and iterate on the high-fidelity prototype, ensuring the experience was:

 The Final Result